Circuit of the Americas: Name

 McCombs wished to call the site "Speed City", but the owners originally anticipated selling the naming rights to various parts of the facility for $7 million.
 On April 12, 2011, the track's name was announced as "Circuit of the Americas" at a press conference.
-Red McCombs, later said: “One of the most inviting aspects of the name is the word ‘Americas’.
+Red McCombs, later said: "One of the most inviting aspects of the name is the word 'Americas'.
 It reflects Austin's ideal location at the crossroads of North America from north to south, east to west.
 Also, it speaks to our state as a centre of commerce and cultural exchange in this hemisphere.
-I look forward to meeting many fans and visitors who will be coming from every country.”
+I look forward to meeting many fans and visitors who will be coming from every country."
 In December 2020 Red McCombs got a corner named after him called 'Big Red'.

 City endorsement and lawsuit

 In order for the race to take place, the Austin city council was asked to be the sponsoring municipality for the event.
 Through being a sponsor, the city could apply for money from a state fund, the Major Events Trust Fund (METF), designed to attract major sporting events to Texas that would be used to pay the Formula One race sanctioning fee.
 This matter was complicated by opponents of the project who filed a lawsuit against state comptroller Susan Combs, claiming that she had promised the funding to the circuit without having been legally authorized to do so, though promoters have responded stating that all necessary guidelines had been followed.

 In June 2011, the Austin city council agreed to allow the circuit to apply to the Texas Major Events Trust Fund but withheld its full endorsement requiring the circuit to pay the financial match normally borne by the local government sponsor.
 As a part of the endorsement, the sport will pay $15,000 in carbon offsets and $5 million to establish an on-site research project into environmentally friendly technologies.

 On July 1, 2011, a state district court judge declined to enter a temporary restraining order against Combs preventing payments from the METF; nonetheless, Texas Comptroller Combs reconsidered and chose not to make the July 31 advance payment to FOMC/Bernard Ecclestone as previously agreed for the first year's sanctioning fee.
-The attorney for the project's opponents has stated that he is unsure if they will continue pursuing the lawsuit.
+The lawsuit was dropped after the race was delayed a year.